The Only WordPress Website Migration Checklist You’ll Need

 Orphan pages

 An orphan page is a page that no other page links to.
 The primary way search engines find new pages on the Web is by following links from existing pages.
 Since orphan pages don’t have any links to them, search engines find it extremely hard to find them, and so they can’t index them, preventing orphan pages from appearing in search results.
-Read this article for information on how to find and fix issues with orphan pages.

 Why WordPress migrations fail